About This Project

 What this isn't

-This is not medical advice.
+Medical advice.
 I'm not a clinician, an endocrinologist, or a researcher.
 I'm a patient with a detailed protocol, some paired calibration data, and the willingness to write it all down.

 Who this is for

 If you're a trans woman considering cyclical HRT and wondering what it actually looks like in practice, this is for you.
-Not as a template to copy, but as a reference point that currently barely exists in the patient-reported literature.
+Not as a template to copy, but as a reference point that barely exists in the patient-reported literature.

 Contact